-Leather furniture needs to be properly cared for to help it look its best and last for years.
-One of the things that needs to be done is properly cleaning and conditioning your leather furniture.
-If you have recently purchased new leather furniture, you may have a few questions about cleaning and conditioning your new leather furniture.
-Here are a few frequently asked questions about this topic and the answers:
+Just like any substantial investment, leather furniture needs to be properly cared for to help it look its best and last for years—and correct cleaning and conditioning play a huge role in your furniture’s lifespan.
+If you have recently purchased new leather furniture, you may have questions about its care; fear not, as CCS Cleaning & Restoration has a brief FAQ below.

 How Often Should Leather Furniture Be Cleaned?

-In addition to routine cleaning, your leather furniture will need professional cleaning more frequently.
-Most experts recommend this happen every one to two years, depending on how frequently the furniture is used.
+In addition to routine maintenance, your leather furniture will need professional cleaning frequently.
+Most experts recommend this happen every one to two years, depending on how often the furniture is used.

-What Are the Signs Your Leather Furniture Should Be Cleaned?
+What Are the Signs Your Leather Furniture Is Overdue for a Cleaning?

 If your leather furniture is showing signs of wear, it’s time to get it cleaned.
 This includes everything from developing creases due to frequent use or greasy marks on the couch that do not wipe away from food or drink spills.
 If your leather furniture does not look as good as it did the day you brought it home, it’s probably time to have it professionally cleaned.

 Cleaning leather is not something the average person should do themselves.
 Not every piece of leather furniture is the same.
-There are different types of leather, including protected leather or aniline leather.
-Not every cleaning product is designed to treat the type of leather furniture you have, and you may not even know what type of leather furniture you have.
+Not every cleaning product is designed to treat the type of leather furniture you have—you may not even know what type of leather furniture you have.
 If you use the wrong product you can dry the leather out, which can cause it to crack.
-You can over moisturize the leather, which can make it greasy.
-Or you can use a product that permanently discolors or stains the leather.
+You can over-moisturize the leather, which can make it greasy.
+Or you can use a product that permanently stains the leather.

-Leaving the cleaning to a professional helps to ensure your leather furniture is properly cared for and maintained, helping it to last.
+Leaving the cleaning to a professional ensures your leather furniture is properly cared for and maintained, helping it to last.

-Is it time to have your leather furniture cleaned?
-If you are in the greater Faribault, Lakeville, Burnsville, Apple Valley or Prior Lake, MN area, CCS Cleaning and Restoration can help you with your leather furniture cleaning needs.
+If you are in the greater Faribault, Lakeville, Burnsville, Apple Valley or Prior Lake, MN area, CCS Cleaning & Restoration can help you with your leather furniture cleaning needs.
 We also offer carpet cleaning, pet odor removal, upholstery cleaning, fire damage clean up, mold remediation and tile cleaning services.
-Contact us today for a free estimate.